AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 A stream has an associated type and stores a stream of events or objects that take the shape of that type.
 For more information, see [Streams](xref:sds-streams).

-Define and post a JSON representation of a stream to an CONNECT data services endpoint.
+Define and post a JSON representation of a stream to a CONNECT data services endpoint.

 ```json
 POST /api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}